Aramark Tax Strategy

 The tax department actively seeks to identify, manage and minimise any tax risks through the following;

-The CFO of the UK group is regularly updated on tax matters by the tax department.
-Through this open and regular communication, the tax department highlights the importance of tax compliance and managing and minimising tax risk for the UK group.
+The Chief Financial Officer (‘CFO’) of the UK Group is regularly updated on tax matters by the tax department.
+Through this open and regular communication, the tax department highlights the importance of tax compliance and managing and minimising tax risk for the UK Group.

 The UK Group’s annual compliance with the Senior Accounting Officer requirements and the internal controls relating to it contribute towards the approach to identification, management and minimisation of tax risks.